 The 13 Phases of the Moon

 There is anecdotal evidence that crime rates rise when there is a full moon.
 It’s where we get the term lunacy.
-See also Old French lunatique, from late Latin lunaticus, and Latin luna moon.
+See Old French lunatique, from late Latin lunaticus, and Latin luna moon.
 The term lunatic derives from lunaticus, which initially referred to epilepsy and madness.
-They believed that our lunar satellite could cause these and other mental disorders, including intermittent insanity.
+They believed our lunar satellite could cause these and other mental disorders, including intermittent insanity.

 Do you relate to one cycle more than the other?
 Do you notice your mood change with these cycles?
 It draws many people to a specific lunar phase.
 Indigenous cultures used the bright lunar reflection for hunting and fishing.
 It also signaled critical times for planting and harvesting.
 Are the 13 phases of the moon a part of our DNA?